Kalkberg/Learning/README.md

 FTP_Download.py - Simple script to browse an FTP website, and download some files.

+frame_cut.py - Saves every nth frame of a video as a jpg

 grd_cut.py - Cuts .grd files using GMT

 grd_convert - Helper script for taking velocity files produced by GMT5SAR, and generating